code-newbies/ruby-monday-blog/README.md

 # Welcome to the Ruby Monday Project!
 This is the project for the CodeNewbie Ruby Monday group.
 You can join the group [here](https://codenewbie.typeform.com/to/uwsWlZ).
-To get started, read the following, and if you get stuck, reach out to [Angel Jose](http://twitter.com/ajose01) the host.
+To get started, read the following, and if you get stuck, reach out to the host [Angel Jose](http://twitter.com/ajose01).

 ### About this project
 We are building a newbie code blog app to help us develop our [Ruby on Rails] skills.
 We meet weekly [here](https://codenewbie.typeform.com/to/uwsWlZ) in the "ruby-monday" channel on Monday at 9PM EST, so mark your calendars and stop by!
 There, we'll review the project, look at code together, and share what we learned.